NATURE OF ISLAMIC DAWA

 4.0 METHODS OF DAWA

+and many-to-many.
 Direct contact and oral discussion are effective because of the personal rapport and immediate feed-back.
-Occasions for direct

-contact for purposes of dawa include: the street, the work-place, the mosque, the market, the theater, public celebrations.
+Occasions for direct contact for purposes of dawa include: the street, the work-place, the mosque, the market, the theater,

-social services, material assistance to the muallafat qulubuhum, treating people
+providing social services, material assistance to the muallafat qulubuhum,

-newspapers, flyers, the public library, artistic works, cartoons, films and videos, radio and TV, audio cassettes.
-Try to
+books, newsletters, newspapers, flyers, the public library, artistic works, cartoons, films and videos, radio and TV, audio

-background of the called.
+and educational background of the called.
 The biggest mistake is to talk to everybody alike.
-There are differences that must be respected.
+There are differences that must

 5.0 DAWA STRATEGIES